erdemkaratash/FileEncryptor/README.md

 # Folder/File Encryption and Decryption Tool

-This Python script uses the AES encryption standard to encrypt and decrypt the contents of files within a specified folder, namely a folder named 'Private' in the same directory as the script.
-The program also works with any subfolders within the 'Private' folder.
+This Python script uses the AES encryption standard to encrypt and decrypt the contents of files within a specified folder, specifically the folder that script is located.
+The program also works with any subfolders within this folder.
 It features a simple graphical user interface (GUI) created using the Tkinter library.

 ## How to Use